rlannon/SINx86/docs/Calling Convention.md

         mov rsp, rbp    ; restore the old stack frame pop rsp
         pop rflags  ; restore the flags
+        add rsp, 20 ; move rsp back to where it was before the call

         ; move the returned value into some variable from the higher scope mov [rbp - 16], eax